Noupin/atropos/desktop/README.md

 Override `VITE_BILLING_API_BASE_URL` when you need to point at a different environment.

-Set `VITE_BACKEND_MODE=mock` to explore the UI with simulated pipeline events when the Python server is unavailable.
-Remove the variable (or set it to `api`) to return to the live backend.
+To explore the UI with simulated pipeline events when the Python server is unavailable, edit `desktop/src/renderer/src/config/backend.ts` and set `SELECTED_BACKEND_MODE` to `'mock'`.
+Restore the value to `'api'` to return to the live backend.

 ### Build